keyvank/tsp/src/0-preface.md

 ```

 The `--toc` flag generated the Table of Contents section for me automatically (Based on Markdown headers: `#`, `##`, ...), and I also had another `.pdf` file containing the cover of my book, which I concatenated with the pandoc's output.
 I was tracking my process by word-count.

+Although the books is completely human-written, I have extensively used language models to fix grammar mistakes of the content.
+The prompt used to edit the manuscript was a simple `fix grammar` plus the text I wanted to edit.